Shōshin Nagamine: Career in the police force

 During his time as a police officer, Nagamine received further instruction in karate from Chotoku Kyan and Motobu Choki, and achieved the title of Renshi in 1940.
 By 1951, Nagamine was a Police Superintendent, of Motobu, and was training his own officers in karate.

 Nagamine retired as a policeman in 1952, and in 1953 he returned to Naha City and set up his own dojo, which he named "Matsubayashi-Ryu Kodokan Karate and Ancient Martial Arts Studies".
 From the dojo he taught Matsubayashi-ryu, a karate school he had founded in 1947, and named in honour of Sokon Matsumura and Kosaku Matsumora.
 He continued to teach the discipline until his death in 1997.
 He was succeeded in 1997 by his son, Takayoshi Nagamine, who returned to Okinawa after many years teaching in the US, and who was the head (sōke) of Matsubayashi-ryu until his own death in 2012.

 Author

 Nagamine wrote two books in Japanese, The Essence of Okinawan Karate-Do and Tales of Okinawa's Great Masters.
 The Essence of Okinawan Karate-Do, which has been reprinted many times, was first published in the English language in 1976.
 This was translated into the English language by Nagamine's student Katsuhiko Shinzato.
-Tales of Okinawa's Great Masters received its first English translation in 2000; [Bubishi].
+Tales of Okinawa's Great Masters was translated into the English language by Patrick McCarthy [Bubishi], and published in 2000, by Charles Tuttle.